Place Bonaventure: History

 Place Bonaventure was first conceived as an exhibition hall, international trade centre, and hotel.
 The building covers an area of 2 ha and is built over 18 CNR tracks leading to Central Station.
-Construction began in 1964, and was completed in 1967.
+Construction began in 1964 and was completed in 1967.

 Designed in the Brutalist style, the exterior walls are poured-in-place, ribbed sand-blasted concrete, with the interior walls sand-blasted concrete or brick.

 Concordia Hall was a 23000 m2 exhibition hall.
 The first trade show was hosted in 1966, while the upper floors were still being constructed.
 Adjacent to this vast space are two large mezzanines.
 In 2020, it was announced that the exhibition hall would close (due to larger spaces available today, like the nearby Palais des congrès de Montréal [Montreal Convention Center]).

 When Place Bonaventure opened, there were five floors of wholesale suppliers above Concordia Hall, featuring fashions, home furnishings, and children's toys.
 An additional floor contained the offices of the principal trading nations of the world.
 At ground level there were two floors of retail shopping mall.
 All these uses disappeared over the years.

-In 1998 Place Bonaventure was renovated at an expense of 60 million CAD.
-The building was re-designed to offer large, continuous office space.
-Retail space was quite reduced.
+In 1998 Place Bonaventure was renovated at an expense of CAD$60 million.
+The building was redesigned to offer large, continuous office space.
+Retail space was significantly reduced.
 Windows were added to all four sides, on all floors, to allow light into the new office spaces.

 The building takes its name from Bonaventure Station, a former railway station located nearby.
 A planned expansion to the south was never constructed.

-Today, Place Bonaventure belongs to Kevric real estate corporation which owns many buildings in Montreal and Toronto.
+Today, Place Bonaventure is owned by PSP Investments and Kevric Real Estate Corporation.